 Also, if the SSF option is grayed out, you will need to "map the report suite(s) to your Experience Cloud Org in order to enable the option.
 This is explained in the documentation.

 Once this step has been completed, and if you have the Adobe Experience Platform Identity Service enabled, data will be forwarded from Analytics to AAM.
-However, to complete the process so that the response comes back correctly from AAM to the page (and also to Analytics via the Audience Analytics feature), you must complete the following step in Launch as well.
+However, to complete the process so that the response comes back correctly from AAM to the page (and also to Analytics via the Audience Analytics feature), you must complete the following step in tags as well.
 Don’t worry, it’s super easy.

 This is the second of two steps for enabling SSF.
-You have already flipped the switch in the Analytics Admin Console, and now you just need to add the code, which Launch will do for you if you simply check the right box.
+You have already flipped the switch in the Analytics Admin Console, and now you just need to add the code, which tags will do for you if you simply check the right box.

-To implement Server-Side Forwarding of Analytics data into AAM, we will actually edit/configure the Analytics extension in Launch, not the AAM extension.
+To implement Server-Side Forwarding of Analytics data into AAM, we will actually edit/configure the Analytics extension in tags, not the AAM extension.
 The AAM extension is used exclusively for Client-Side DIL implementations, for those who do not have Adobe Analytics.
 So the following steps are correct when they send you into the Analytics extension to set this up.

 Go to Extensions > Installed and click to configure the Analytics extension.